wagtail/wagtail/docs/extending/audit_log.rst

 Log models
 ~~~~~~~~~~

-Logs are stored in the database via the models ``wagtail.core.models.PageLogEntry`` (for actions on Page instances) and
+Logs are stored in the database via the models ``wagtail.models.PageLogEntry`` (for actions on Page instances) and
-``wagtail.core.models.ModelLogEntry`` (for actions on all other models).
+``wagtail.models.ModelLogEntry`` (for actions on all other models).
 Page logs are stored in their own model to
 ensure that reports can be filtered according to the current user's permissions, which could not be done efficiently
 with a generic foreign key.

 If your own models have complex reporting requirements that would make ``ModelLogEntry`` unsuitable, you can configure
-them to be logged to their own log model; this is done by subclassing the abstract ``wagtail.core.models.BaseLogEntry``
+them to be logged to their own log model; this is done by subclassing the abstract ``wagtail.models.BaseLogEntry``
 model, and registering that model with the log registry's ``register_model`` method:

 .. code-block:: python